The number of hours you spend on English Language skill development depends on the course level you are taking:

 - reading, vocabulary and speaking (eight hours).

-At this level, you may also register in one CapU course in either Business or Arts and Sciences.
+At this level, you may also register in one CapU course in either Business or Arts and Sciences in the Fall or Spring terms.
 (See EAP + Academics below.)

 EAP 100 and EAP 101 are taken together.
 They are academic credit-bearing courses that count as breadth electives in both Arts and Science as well as Business programs.

 Students spend 12 hours in English classes every week on:

 - EAP 100: Grammar, writing and listening (eight hours).

 - EAP 101: Grammar, speaking, pronunciation and vocabulary (four hours).